 7. IDE Proficiency

 Professional mobile developers spend most of their time in Integrated Development Environments (IDEs).
 High proficiency with these environments translates to faster development and the ability to troubleshoot issues quickly.
-Key mobile app developer skills in IDE tools include:
+Core mobile app developer skills in IDE tools include:

 01